 Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDb) has information on Riley Hill: http://us.imdb.com/name/nm0384610/

 The Family Search website and Social Security Death Index (SSDI) provide more on Riley Hill / Roy L. Harris:

 I met Riley in Tucson in the early to mid 1970s.
 The photo was taken in his hay day in a Hollywood studio back lot.
 The horse was one of the Silvers of Lone Ranger fame.
 Riley was living in a small house on a ranch that Lee Marvin owned.
 Lee was a common sight in Tucson, riding around in his Pontiac convertible.
 Riley had a 1965 BMW and a 1963 Lincoln convertible with suicide 4 doors.
 I last saw him in the late 1980s while I was repairing the road outside his apartment in north Tucson.
 He was disappointed in me for not staying in the music business.
 As far as I know, he had no wife.
 He said his Mom had a whole block of buildings in down town Austin, Texas.
 He complained quite a bit about stomach/gastro problems.
 We played a lot of gin together when we lived in Tucson.

 (Courtesy of Minard Coons)

 Above from L-to-R are Max Terhune, Nell O'Day, Riley Hill (billed as Roy Harris), Ray Corrigan and John King in a scene from the Range Busters' ARIZONA STAGECOACH (Monogram, 1942).
 In this film, Harris/Hill is Nell O'Day's brother and gets involved with a gang run by Charlie King.
-Released in late Summer, 1942, ARIZONA STAGECOACH was one of Harris/Hill's last film appearances before a couple year break in which he probably did World War II duty.
+Released in late Summer, 1942, ARIZONA STAGECOACH was one of Harris/Hill's last film appearances before a couple year break for World War II military service.